 Students participate in clinical placements at the most prestigious hospitals in New York, including New York Presbyterian, Phelps Memorial, Memorial Sloan Kettering, Montefiore Medical Center, and Blythedale Children’s Hospital.
 The practical skills and techniques you learn in the classroom are put into practice in the Learning Resource Center, a clinical simulation laboratory.
 On-campus support for students includes our Student Nurses’ Association, which provides opportunities for study, professional development, and a variety of social activities.
 Recent Nursing graduates have a 92.4% first-time pass rate on the rigorous NCLEX exam—higher than both the New York State and national averages.

 The Honors Program encourages students to enjoy learning with faculty and other academically motivated students in small seminars that emphasize engaged learning and independent research.

 Living Learning Communities allow students in certain majors or with similar interests to live together, share academic resources, and work closely with faculty.
 These communities encourage broader and deeper inquiry into academic subjects and facilitate action and service.

 Our Study Abroad Program provides students with the opportunity to experience life deeply immersed in a different culture.
 Students have recently studied or interned in Italy, the United Kingdom, France, Spain, Mexico, and Ireland.
-The Russel and Deborah Taylor Foundation may fund up to half of the cost for qualified students to study abroad.
+The Russel and Deborah Taylor Foundation funds up to half the cost for qualified students to study abroad.
 A commitment to educational access is one of the key ideals upon which CNR was founded, and we strive to create opportunity for all of our students.

 Scholarships and grants